syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Export_and_Import_Annotations.md

 * fdf
 * xfdf

-The required data format can be chosen from the '[AnnotationDataFormat] (https://help.syncfusion.com/cr/wpf/Syncfusion.Pdf.Parsing.AnnotationDataFormat.html)' enumeration.
+The required data format can be chosen from the [AnnotationDataFormat](https://help.syncfusion.com/cr/wpf/Syncfusion.Pdf.Parsing.AnnotationDataFormat.html) enumeration.
 In the following sections, the fdf data format is explained for brevity and similarly we can implement for xfdf.

 ## Exporting annotations